Mercury Fuel Exits Retail Gasoline Business in Split Sale

 WATERBURY, Conn. — Mercury Fuel Services Inc.'s convenience stores have new owners.

 The Waterbury-based company sold eight of its c-stores to EG Group and 12 c-stores to affiliates of CCO LLC, which operates as Sam's Food Stores.
 CCO also picked up Mercury's wholesale fuels business, according to Matrix Capital Markets Group Inc.

 Matrix advised Mercury on the sales, which marked its exit from the industry.

 All the acquired stores are located in Connecticut and sell Mercury's branded fuel, Price Cutter, as well as Sunoco, Mobil, Gulf and Citgo branded fuel.
 The wholesale business serves dealer accounts in Connecticut, Massachusetts and New York.

-As part of the transactions, the company also retained the real estate and entered into long-term leases with the buyers nine of the c-stores.
+As part of the transactions, the company also retained the real estate and entered into long-term leases with the buyers of nine of the c-stores.

 Michael Devino and Thomas Devino founded Mercury in 1946 as a retail home heating oil business.
 Over the year, the brothers expanded into motor fuels distribution and the c-store/gas station space.